pradac/BIO594_2019/BIO594_Notebook_2019.md

 # 2019 Discussion Notebook

 We will keep record of all our discussion in this notebook.
 Discussion leaders should update it within 48 hours of the discussion with a summary within 500 - 1000 words.
-This notebook was originally developed by Author: Andrew D. Nguyen, [Evolutionary Physiologist](https://adnguyen.github.io).
+This notebook was originally developed by Author: [Andrew D. Nguyen](https://adnguyen.github.io).
 A clone of it with tips on how to write/highlight parts can be found [here](https://github.com/pradac/Notebooks_and_Protocols).

 <a rel="license" href="http://creativecommons.org/licenses/by/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International License</a>.